syncfusion-content/maui-docs/MAUI/ListView/viewappearance.md

 {% endhighlight %}
 {% endtabs %}

-In the `Clicked` event of the Button, get the row data from its `BindingContext` and alter the bool values accordingly.
+In the `Clicked` event of the button, get the row data from its `BindingContext` and alter the bool values accordingly.

 {% tabs %}
 {% highlight c# %}